-The Western Regional Sheltie Spring Fling – 5 shows in one weekend – is held on the first weekend in April each year at the Dixon-May Fairgrounds, 655 S. 1st St., Dixon, CA. All events are held indoors.
+The Western Regional Sheltie Spring Fling is usually held on the first weekend in April each year at the Dixon-May Fairgrounds, 655 S. 1st St., Dixon, CA. All events are held indoors.
 It combines five shows into one three-day event.

 The show is limited to 100 dogs.
 Includes: three Independent Specialty Shows, Sweepstakes, Conformation, Junior Championship, Obedience & Rally Trials and Conformation and Jr. Showmanship Shows for both the Sacramento Valley Shetland Sheepdog Club and the Northern Nevada Shetland Sheepdog Club.
 Plus, a Health Clinic will occur.